annafriemoth/ios-structs-classes-lab/README.md

 }
 ```

-Does this code work?
+Q: Does this code work?
 Why or why not?
+A: This code doesn't work because the left side of mutating operator isn't mutable.

-Fix the `BankAccount` struct so it does work.
+***Fix the `BankAccount` struct so it does work.

-Given the code below (which should incorporate any fixes you made):
+***Given the code below (which should incorporate any fixes you made):

 ```swift
 var joeAccount = BankAccount(owner: "Joe", balance: 100.0)